jmshrv/finamp/README.md

 <sup>Note: The F-Droid release may take a day or two to get updates because since [F-Droid only builds once a day](https://www.f-droid.org/en/docs/FAQ_-_App_Developers/#ive-published-a-new-release-why-is-it-not-in-the-repository).</sup>
 The app is also available as an APK from the [releases page](https://github.com/jmshrv/finamp/releases).

+### Community & Discussions

+Have a simple question about Finamp, or struggling with setting up your Jellyfin correctly?
+Just want someone to talk to and share your favorite music with?
+Aside from using the [Issues](https://github.com/jmshrv/finamp/issues) and [Discussions](https://github.com/jmshrv/finamp/discussions) functionality here on GitHub, you could also **[join our Discord server](https://discord.gg/xh9SZ73jWk)!**
+We post release notes and announcements there too, and you'll likely get a reply more quickly there compared to GitHub.

 ### Frequently Asked Questions